Wittyirdab/java-api-best-practices/README.md

 Sometimes we must make backwards incompatible changes, for example if we made a mistake in our API design or if we overlooked some aspect of the requirements that requires a different approach.
 The challenge is to do this in a way that is clearly communicated to our users, whenever possible.
 Making use of the `@Deprecated` annotation (and related `@deprecated` JavaDoc tag) is a good first step, but this only works when we have a clearly articulated policy regarding when we permit breaking changes in a release.
 A common approach to this is to subscribe to the [semantic versioning](https://semver.org/) policy of only making incompatible API changes in major releases (that is, in the versioning scheme MAJOR.MINOR.PATCH, where the MAJOR value is incremented).
 In this approach, anything that you plan to change or remove is marked as deprecated, but not removed or modified until the next major release.
 If this policy is to be used, it is important to communicate this outwardly, so that users of your API can be certain of this plan.

-On the other side of the coin is the case where there is accidental API breaks, introduced by developers who are unaware of the implications of a change they have made.
+On the other side of the coin is the case where there are accidental API breaks, introduced by developers who are unaware of the implications of a change they have made.
 This happens more often than ideal, and is more often than not very hard to notice.
 Tools exist to watch API changes, and to notify you of backwards incompatibilities that have been introduced.
 [Revapi](https://revapi.org/) is one such tool that continues to prove its worth to projects inside of Microsoft.

 ## Don't Return null